NurioHin/mpv-bookmarker/README.md

 * `ENTER`: Confirm text input and save/rename the bookmark
 * `Any text character`: Type for the text input.
 Allows special characters, spaces, numbers.
 Does not allow letters with accents

+During text input, you can write %t or %p to input a timestamp in the name.
+%t is a timestamp in the format of hh:mm:ss.mmm
+%p is a timestamp in the format of ssss.mmm

 #### When moving bookmarks
 * `ESC`: Cancel moving and return to the Bookmarker menu
 * `ENTER`: Confirm moving the bookmark